dtonhofer/prolog_notes/prolog_comparison_predicates.md

 - (two terms are) equivalent
 - (two terms are) equal
 - (two terms are) (can) unify
+- a variable is constrained? instantiate? refined? with additional contraints.
 - LHS = "left hand side"
 - RHS = "right-hand side"